• Skip to primary navigation

 My mom started her pork spareribs in an electric skillet.
 She covered them with thinly sliced onion and lemon and finished them on the grill.
 For my version, I prefer leaner, baby back ribs and season them with kosher salt, smoked black pepper and granulated garlic.
 I top the ribs with orange, lemon and onion slices and squeeze on any extra juice.

-Wrap and Bake
+Wrap the Ribs and Bake

 Wrapped in a heavy foil packet and placed on a sheet tray, the ribs bake for about an hour.
 They come out tender and juicy, ready to be finished on the grill, slathered in barbecue sauce.